azavea/summer-of-maps-website/_projects/2018/2018-national-aquarium.md

 ---
-published: false # change to true once ready to post
+published: true # change to true once ready to post
 year: "2018"
+featured: true

 title: "National Aquarium" # Displays on the project post page
 client: "National Aquarium" # shows on the project card